oldremain/Homework-JSPro-pub-pomaz/README.md

+# Info

-# This is rep for Homework about JS and other stuff.
+This is rep for Homework about JS and other stuff.
 All information you can find in other branches.
 Check it out